emesterhazy/jockey/README.md

   -profile value
     	Make n requests to the target URL and print request statistics -url string
-    	(Required) The URL to send HTTP requests.
-Defaults to port 80 unless specified in the URL
+    	The URL to send HTTP requests.
+(Required) Defaults to port http and 80 unless specified in the URL

 By default, Jockey sends a single HTTP request to the specified URL and dumps the body of the HTTP response to stdout.